San Francisco Zen Center: History

 1967 also saw the arrival of Kobun Chino Otogawa of Eiheiji, who served as assistant to Suzuki.
 Kobun was resident teacher at the Tassajara Zen Mountain Center until 1970.
 Around 1970, he began sitting regularly with a group in Santa Cruz that went on to form the Santa Cruz Zen Center.
 In 1971, he became resident priest at Haiku Zen Center, a practice center in Los Altos where Suzuki-roshi had been giving lectures, and soon after the sangha there grew and changed its name to Bodhi.
 He served as Abbot there until 1978, moving the group to Jikoji in Los Gatos, California in 1979.

 Another assistant priest at SFZC was Dainin Katagiri-roshi, who served there from 1969 to 1971.
 Katagiri would go on to establish his own practice center—the Minnesota Zen Center—in 1972 in Minneapolis.

 In 1969, Sokoji's board of directors asked Suzuki to resign his position as the temple's priest, asserting that he was spending more time with his Western students than the Japanese-American congregation.
 Months later Suzuki—with the help of his American students—purchased the current (and larger) City Center building, located on 300 Page Street.
 The building, designed by Julia Morgan, was built as the Emanu-el Residence Club in 1922 for the Emanu-el Sisterhood.
-The Residence combined residential rooms that could house 70 women on the upper floors, with public spaces for spiritual, recreational, and educational uses on the ground floor and basement.
+The residence combined residential rooms that could house 70 Jewish women on the upper floors, with public spaces for spiritual, recreational, and educational uses on the ground floor and basement.
 This relationship between the public and private was easily translated to the needs of the San Francisco Zen Center, with meditation halls and public spaces on the lower levels, and residential areas for practicing students on the upper floors.

 In 1970, Suzuki gave Dharma transmission to Richard Baker, his only American Dharma Heir and chosen successor at SFZC.
 Suzuki planned to give transmission to Bill Kwong but died before his completion.
 Kwong's transmission was later completed by Suzuki's son, Hoitsu.

 Suzuki died of cancer on December 4, 1971 at 67 years of age.
 Despite having only had 12 years in the United States, Suzuki had gone a long way toward establishing Soto Zen in America.
 His death came shortly after the publication of Zen Mind, Beginner's Mind, a collection of lectures translated into numerous languages and considered a classic of contemporary Zen literature.